ClaytonWang/resx2tsjs/README.md

-﻿# resx-to-ts-json
+﻿# resx2tsjs

-Source code for the resx-to-ts-json node module, originally forked from resx-to-typescript
+Source code for the resx2tsjs node module, originally forked from resx-to-ts-json

 This node module converts resx files to TypeScript definition files and JSON files.